A Survey of Protocol Fuzzing: Directions of Future Research

-\begin{acks} This research is supported by the National Natural Science Foundation of China (Grant No. 62125205), the Nanyang Technological University (NTU)-DESAY SV Research Program under Grant 2018-0980, the National Research Foundation Singapore under its AI Singapore Programme (AISG2-RP-2020-019), the National Research Foundation through its National Satellite of Excellence in Trustworthy Software Systems (NSOE-TSS) project under the National Cybersecurity R\&D (NCR) Grant award no. NRF2018NCR-NSOE003-0001. \end{acks}
+\begin{acks} This research is supported by the National Natural Science Foundation of China (Grant Nos.
+62125205 and U23A20303), the `111 Center' (B16037), the Key Research and Development Program of Shaanxi under Grant 2023KXJ190, and the Fundamental Research Funds for the Central Universities, No.YJSJ24010.
+The Nanyang Technological University (NTU)-DESAY SV Research Program under Grant 2018-0980, the National Research Foundation Singapore under its AI Singapore Programme (AISG2-RP-2020-019), the National Research Foundation, Singapore, and the Cyber Security Agency under its National Cybersecurity R\&D Programme (NCRP25-P04-TAICeN).
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of National Research Foundation, Singapore, and the Cyber Security Agency of Singapore. \end{acks}